JesuisTong/joker_cli/README.md

 🤡joker_cli
 </h1>

-As [Block Joker](https://blockjoker.org/home) said, no real use bot maybe.
+As [https://blockjoker.org/home](https://blockjoker.org/login?invite_code=zDZ7AHFKYF_VYTBXjc03zZGN30mATogOl5qrzpr43ug=) said, no real use bot maybe.

 ## Caution

-This is for learning and praticing, use it may cause you be banned.
+This is for learning and praticing, use it may cause you **be banned**.

 ## Features